SimonIsCoding/snowcrash/flag09/README.md

 }
 ```

+> [!NOTE]
-Note: the `&& password[i] != '\n'` condition prevents the trailing newline byte from being processed, which would otherwise produce a garbage character at the end of the output.
+> the `&& password[i] != '\n'` condition prevents the trailing newline byte from being processed, which would otherwise produce a garbage character at the end of the output.

 ## Result